forcedotcom/cli/releasenotes/README.md

 * FIX: We now display the help for partial commands if Salesforce CLI finds only one possible match.
 For example, `sf project create --help` correctly displays the help for `project generate` because it's the only (aliased) match.
 Previously you'd get a `Command not found.` error.
 (GitHub issue [#2301](https://github.com/forcedotcom/cli/issues/2301), oclif PR [#733](https://github.com/oclif/core/pull/733))

 * FIX: `package:version:create` no longer remove Profiles just because they are empty.
-(Github issues [#2192](https://github.com/forcedotcom/cli/issues/2192)/[#2218](https://github.com/forcedotcom/cli/issues/2218) , packaging PR [#349](https://github.com/forcedotcom/packaging/pull/349))
+(GitHub issues [#2192](https://github.com/forcedotcom/cli/issues/2192)/[#2218](https://github.com/forcedotcom/cli/issues/2218) , packaging PR [#349](https://github.com/forcedotcom/packaging/pull/349))

 * FIX: `package:version:create` was briefly erroring because of a change in the xml2js library.
 They fixed it and that fixed these commands.
 If you encounter the issue, uninstall the packaging plugin and run your command again to get the new fixed version.
-(Github issue [#2324](https://github.com/forcedotcom/cli/issues/2324)).
+(GitHub issue [#2324](https://github.com/forcedotcom/cli/issues/2324)).

 * FIX: Salesforce DX projects now support these metadata types: